AntonioCG2002/C/PIA/README.md

 ## How it works the code?
 With this code you can do the on-grid calculus and know some information about use solar energy, solar panels, and what is on-grid connection based on solar energy.

+## Cases
+There some different cases in the program:

+###  Case 1: Main Menu
+>                    Menu
+>      1. Calculus
+>      2. Info
+>      3. Exit

+###  Case 2: Info Menu
+>                    Info Menu
+>      1 Importance to use solar energy
+>      2 Advantages to use solar panels
+>      3 What is interconect to the network (on-grid)
+>      4 Return to the Main menu

+###  Case 3: Type of panel
+>       Which type of panel do you want:
+>        1. 300 W
+>        2. 335 W
+>        3. 350 W

+###  Case 4: Values of °C
+>       Do you know the max and min value of °C
+>       1. Yes
+>       2. No
+  If you know the values of °C you can save the values and if you don't know, the program will use a predetermined values.

+###  Case 5: Type of connection
+>       Do you want to use in serie or paralel
+>       Serie = 1
+>       Paralel = 2

 ## References
 Solar Energy International.
 (2004).
 Photovoltaics: Design and Installation Manual (1.a ed.).
 New Society Publishers - New Society Publishers.